Are you wondering how online training works?

 - use training approaches as taught in class

 - will not use corrective devices on their dogs (this works against what we are teaching you and your dog).
-E-collars, prong collars, choke chains, slip collars and no-pull harnesses that tighten are considered corrective devices.
+E-collars, prong collars, choke chains, slip collars and no-pull harnesses that tighten are considered corrective devices

 |SDTI DOES NOT certify service dogs.

 We help you train the dog to public access standards.
-With a dedicated handler, owner-trained dogs can meet or exceed Public Access requirements for ADI and those produced by service dog schools.
+With a dedicated handler and time, owner-trained dogs can meet or exceed Public Access requirements for ADI and those produced by service dog schools.
 If you choose to be tested for certification by authorized organizations after training through our program, that is up to you.
 For those whose local laws require certification, ensure that you have contacted the organization who will test your dog for certification to before you start the process so you know what they require.
 This will prevent disappointment.

 Since SDTI has no control over the dog you choose as a service dog, it is your obligation for the handler to ensure that the dog is a suitable service dog candidate.